Albania during the Balkan Wars: Montenegrin campaign

 Shkodër and its surrounding had long been desired by Montenegro, although its inhabitants were overwhelmingly ethnic Albanians.
 The Siege of Scutari took place on 23 April 1913 between the allied forces of Montenegro and Serbia against the forces of the Ottoman Empire and the Provisional Government of Albania.

-Montenegro took Shkodër on 23 April 1913, but when the war was over the Great Powers didn't give the city to the Kingdom of Montenegro, which was compelled to evacuate it in May 1913, in accordance with the London Conference of Ambassadors.
-The army's withdrawal was hastened by a small naval flotilla of British and Italian gunboats that moved up the Bojana River and across the Adriatic coastline.
+Montenegro took Shkodër on 23 April 1913, but when the war was over, the Great Powers didn't give the city to the Kingdom of Montenegro, which was compelled to evacuate it in May 1913, in accordance with the London Conference of Ambassadors.
+The army's withdrawal was hastened by a small naval flotilla of British and Italian gunboats that moved up the Buna river and across the Adriatic coastline.

 Greek campaign

-The Greek army entered Albania on November 1912 and its advance was met with local resistance from irregulars.
+The Greek army entered Albania in November 1912 and its advance was met with local resistance from irregulars.
 The Greek army in southern Albania engaged in harsh reprisals against civilians.

 The Greek Army controlled territory that would be later incorporated into the Albanian state before the declaration of Albanian Independence in Vlorë.
 On 18 November 1912, after a successful uprising and 10 days prior to the Albanian Declaration of Independence, local Maj.
 Spyros Spyromilios expelled the Ottomans from the Himara region.
 The Greek Navy also shelled the city of Vlorë on 3 December 1912.
 The Greek Army didn't capture Vlorë, which was of great interest to Italy.

 Greek forces were stationed in what would become southern Albania until March 1914.
 After the Great Powers agreed on the terms of the Protocol of Florence in December 1913, Greece was forced to retreat from the towns of Korçë, Gjirokastër and Sarandë and the surrounding territories.